lagom/lagom/docs/manual/java/gettingstarted/GettingStartedSbt.md

 (Services started, press enter to stop and go back to the console...)
 ```

-You can verify that the services are indeed up and running by invoking one of its endpoints from any HTTP client, such as a browser.
+You can verify that the services are indeed up and running by invoking a service endpoint from any HTTP client, such as a browser.
 The following request returns the message `Hello, World!`:

 ```
 http://localhost:9000/api/hello/World
 ```

-If you are wondering why we have created two services in the seed template, instead of having just one, the reason is simply that ([quoting](https://twitter.com/jboner/status/699536472442011648) Jonas Bonér):

-> One microservice is no microservice - they come in systems.

-Said otherwise, we believe you will be creating several services, and we felt it was important to showcase intra-service communication.

-The `lagom-java` template you used to build `my-first-system` uses the `.sbtopts` file to increase the memory used by the `JVM` when starting your project.
-There's a few more ways to [[Increase Memory in sbt|JVMMemoryOnDev]]
+Congratulations!
+You've created and run your first Lagom system.